rschristopher/ischristtrue.com/src/modern-views/free-will.md

-Yet the culprit, the cause, is the rigid views of reprobation within Calvinism, that is, ignoring the infinite love and mercy of God, and focusing on a rationalistic system, will inevitably create rationalistic Arminianism.
+Yet the culprit, the cause, is the rigid views of reprobation within Calvinism, that is, ignoring the infinite love and mercy of God, and instead focusing on a rationalistic system, will inevitably create rationalistic Arminianism.
 We cannot condemn Arminianism while